Do vegans eat cheese? No. Cheese comes from a cow, and vegans do not eat animals or products derived from animals.

 Vegans typically avoid cheese for the following reasons:

-- Ethical concerns from the exploration of cows (the main reason)
+- Ethical concerns from the exploration of cows (Likely, the most common reason)

 - Concerns for the environment